RWTH-LTT/optimex/docs/index.md

     <img src="_static/life_cycle_timing_dark.svg" alt="Life Cycle Timing" width="80px" class="margin-bottom-16 no-pointer-events only-dark">
 </div>

-<div style="text-align: center; font-weight: bold; margin-bottom: 0.60px">Life Cycle Timing</div>
+<div style="text-align: center; font-weight: bold; margin-bottom: 0.5rem">Life Cycle Timing</div>

-Processes are spread across a product's life cycle: construction happens first, use comes later, and end-of-life follows.
-Consequently, emissions occur at different times.
+The processes within a product's life cycle occur in sequence rather than all at once: production comes first, the use phase and end-of-life follow.
+As a result, emissions are also spread over time.
 +++
 `optimex` captures this by distributing process inputs and outputs over time.
 :::